MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 ## Regions involved with copilots and generative AI features

 When you use copilots and generative AI features, **your inputs (prompts) and outputs (results) might move outside of your region to the location where the generative AI feature is hosted**.
 We don't use your data to train, retrain, or improve Azure OpenAI Service foundation models.
-For product-specific Copilot availability, see the [Copilot international availability report](https://releaseplans.microsoft.com/en-US/availability-reports/?report=copilotproductreport).
+Learn more about product-specific Copilot availability, in the [Copilot international availability report](https://releaseplans.microsoft.com/en-US/availability-reports/?report=copilotproductreport).

 The following table lists the regions where your Power Platform or Dynamics 365 environment is hosted and the corresponding regions where Azure OpenAI service and Bing search service are hosted: